C&D WASTE SCREENING

 Traditional screening equipment, like trommels, are less efficient at meeting these product specifications.
 Modern solutions are required to replace older forms to achieve the best results and maximize recovery efficiency.

-AEI’s C&D Waste Screening Equipment
+AEI’s C&D Waste Recycling Equipment

 The Freedom Disc Screen